jvrc/tutorials/html/_sources/basics/torque.txt

 Create a pose sequence item
 ---------------------------

 Choose JVRC in the item view first.
-Then create a pose sequence item named SimpleMotion by choosing "Pose Sequence" menu followed by "File", "New" menus.
+Then create a pose sequence item named SimpleMotion by choosing "PoseSeq" menu followed by "File", "New..." menus.

 .. image:: images/motion.png

-Then choose "Pose roll" followed by "Display", "Display View" menus.
+Then choose "Pose Roll" followed by "View", "Show View" menus.
 You will see a window as follows.

 .. image:: images/pose_role.png

-Choose "JVRC" in the item view and Press "initial pose" button on the tool bar to make the robot to be in the initial posture.
+Choose "JVRC" in the item view and Press "Set the present initial pose to the selected bodies" button on the tool bar to make the robot to be in the initial posture.

 .. image:: images/pose_toolbar.png

-Select 1.0 in the pose roll and press "insert".
-Select 2.0, 3.0 and 4.0 and press "insert" as well.
+Select 1.0 in the pose roll and press "Insert".
+Select 2.0, 3.0 and 4.0 and press "Insert" as well.

 The pose roll should be as follows.